About the Chorale

 Since her appointment as Music Director of the Kāpiti Chorale in 2005, the choir flourished, advancing in standard and repertoire.
 In the progression from strength to strength under Marie's leadership, the choir enjoyed the challenge of exciting contemporary works such as Karl Jenkins' The Armed Man and Stabat Mater, and the entertaining 100 Years of Broadway, whilst also excelling at traditional sacred music and opera choruses.
 In 2011, the choir was filmed by TVNZ Praise Be, accompanied on organ by Peter Averi, resulting in four accomplished recordings.
 A professional recording was made of the choir's performance in May 2013, a 30th Anniversary Tribute concert to Peter Averi, featuring Mozart's Mass K. 317.
 The choir is justifiably proud of this CD production, a lasting testimony of Marie's cherished legacy with the Kāpiti Chorale.

 Relocating to Auckland, Marie conducted her final concert with the Kāpiti Chorale in August, 2013.
-At the reception afterwards, she was warmly farewelled, and most deservedly, Marie was awarded Life Membership to the Kāpiti Chorale in recognition of distinguished achievements, skill, and inspiration as Music Director.
+At the reception afterwards, she was warmly farewelled, and awarded Life Membership to the Kāpiti Chorale in recognition of distinguished achievements, skill, and inspiration as Music Director.

 On Queen's Birthday 2014, Marie was most deservedly awarded Member New Zealand Order of Merit for services to music.
 The Kāpiti Chorale is thrilled to acknowledge and congratulate our former Music Director.